Anthropology 101 - Human Biological Evolution » Fall 2020 » Primate Intelligence Quiz

 READ CAREFULLY.
 One chimp watches another chimp make a tool and use it to dig for roots.
 The chimp that watched eventually makes a similar tool and uses it to dig for roots after a period of trial-and-error, independent learning.
 This is called:

-A. Emulation
+A. Aping

 B. True imitation